gianlucatruda/tic-tac-toe/README.md

 The API should now be accessible from your localhost (127.0.0.1) on port 8001.
 You can now use the web app by visiting ```http://127.0.0.1/8002/game/0```

 Take note of the Game Id at the bottom of the page.
-You can resume a game mid-way (or see how the game ended) by visiting ```http://127.0.0.1/8002/game/<game id>``` later
+You can resume a game mid-way (or see how the game ended) by visiting ```http://127.0.0.1/8002/game/<game id>``` later.

 ## Limitations